cguenther0929/firework_igniter_wireless/README.md

 * 0.1.0.a -- Multiple screens are now functioning.
 The DAC output appears to be working, but the algorithms to set the output are not correct.

 * 0.1.1.a -- The function to set the fuse current (in mA) is functioning.
 In general, routines involving the DAC are functioning well.

+* 0.1.2.a -- Functions to set and clear GPIO are functioning.
+Only the bit of interest is set or cleared in functions set_ioxpander_gpio and clear_ioxpander_gpio.